awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. Create a CloudWatch log group, or choose an existing one\.
 **Note**
-If you plan to enable search *and* index slow logs, we recommend publishing each to its own log group\.
+If you plan to enable multiple logs, we recommend publishing each to its own log group\.
 This separation makes the logs easier to scan\.

 1. Choose an access policy that contains the appropriate permissions, or create a policy using the JSON that the console provides: